libvips/libvips/README.md

 [cgif](https://github.com/dloebl/cgif).
 If this is not present, vips will try to save gifs via imagemagick instead.

+### libzip

+If available, libvips adds support for creating ZIP-compressed image pyramids with `dzsave`.

 ### libtiff

 The TIFF library.
 It needs to be built with support for JPEG and